 Couple in-page analytics with browser size to unlock god-mode conversions.

 As great, free, and powerful a tool as Google Analytics may be, never limit your options.
-The obvious go-to would be other Google programs such as their Webmaster Tools.
+The obvious go-to would be other Google programs such as their Webmaster Tools platform now called Google Search Console.
 Webmaster Tools and GA can be linked to give additional reports in GA.
-These are generally SEO figures such as your all-important Google rankings.
+These are generally SEO related figures such as impressions, click-through rate and ranking.